EtFX1/Frontend-Mentor-Challenge-Product-preview-card-component/README.md

 I learned how to build containers just like in my first [Fontend Mentor Project](https://github.com/EtFX1/Frontend-Mentor-challenge-QR-code-component).
 I also learned how to use CSS flexbox to make components responsive.

 This media query was the secret to making this website responsive.
-And will flexbox, its really easy and convinient.
+And with flexbox, its really easy and convinient.

 ```css
 /* ?media query to change card to a horizontal card above 700px */